-The course explores key social issues affecting societies in the European Union, the USA and East Asia: poverty, homelessness, addiction, mental illness, social stratification, criminal justice, globalisation, gender equality, sexualities and reproductive health, childhood and children's services, and tax and welfare systems.
+The course explores key social issues affecting societies in Ireland, the European Union, the USA and Asia: poverty, inequality, homelessness, addiction, mental illness, social stratification, criminal justice, globalisation, gender equality, childhood and children's services, and tax and welfare systems.
 You will learn about how policy makers, in Ireland and across the world, have responded to these societal challenges.
 A strong emphasis is placed on studying qualitative and quantitative research methods.
 You will attend lectures and seminars and engage in project-based learning, instruction, and independent study with experienced academic staff and with input from policy-makers and industry.

-For more information on Social Policy see page 74: and on Sociology see page 71.
-First Year
+For more information on Social Policy see page 73: and on Sociology see page 72.